When you have children or are thinking of starting a family, the decision to introduce a pet to your household can become a little… tricky.

 Lara Shannon, dog trainer and behaviourist and host of Channel 10’s Pooches at Play, spoke to Mamamia about how to choose a dog breed that will complement your family and be beneficial for the pooch as well.

 Listen to Mamamia Out Loud, Mamamia’s podcast with what women are talking about – this week the team discuss dogs in public.
 Post continues below.

 What to know before you even look at breeds.

-Before jumping on PetRescue or Gumtree, there are important things you should think about – ask yourself how much time you can dedicate to training, walking the dog and spending time with the puppy and think about the costs associated with desexing, vaccinations, obedience school and pet insurance.
+Before jumping on PetRescue, there are important things you should think about – ask yourself how much time you can dedicate to training, walking the dog and spending time with the puppy and think about the costs associated with desexing, vaccinations, obedience school and pet insurance.

 Be sure to take the time to think about what energy levels and temperament would be a good fit for your family, and remember: just because a puppy is cute, it doesn’t mean it will fit in with your family’s lifestyle.

 “Whether you are getting a new puppy or adopting a rescue dog, you need to do your homework,” Shannon says.
 “Research the common traits/temperament of the breed you are thinking about.”

 - What are their common health issues and dietary considerations?

 - Do they have specific exercise needs – mental and physical?